amitsnyderman/sublime-smarty/README.md

 You may need to update the default sublime syntax of whatever file extension your Smarty files use.
 For instance, if your Smarty files all have the `.tpl` extension, you should update the default sublime syntax of all `.tpl` files to be `Smarty` : http://stackoverflow.com/questions/7574502/set-default-syntax-to-different-filetype-in-sublime-text-2

-If you use a Smarty delimiter other than the default of `{` and `}`, you can override the default delimiter.
-To do so, create a `Smarty.tmPreferences` file in the Packages/User directory, for instance, if your delimiters are `{% ` and ` %}`, with the following content: https://gist.github.com/dasl-/19f3eb5c7f8643442c72

 ## Usage
 Set syntax of your file to be Smarty.

-Currently supported autocompletions (type the keyword and then hit tab):
+Currently supported snippets (type the keyword and then hit tab):
 * assign
 * capture
 * /capture